Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/m4/task4.2/readme.md

 ![This is an image](https://github.com/Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/blob/master/m4/task4.2/008.png)

  ## 5
-A new user can be added to the system via commands useradd (a low-level Linux command) and adduser Adduser works interactivly as a high-level utility guiding through a user-creating procedure A pure useradd command just creates a new user where a password needs to be created after via command passwd To achieve the same result via useradd as via adduser the following code should be run:
+A new user can be added to the system via commands useradd (a low-level Linux command) and adduser.
+Adduser works interactivly as a high-level utility guiding through a user-creating procedure A pure useradd command just creates a new user where a password needs to be created after via command passwd To achieve the same result via useradd as via adduser the following code should be run: